BidShield ADA Intelligence

 How to Write an Accessibility Statement That Actually Protects You

 An accessibility statement is not a formality.
 It is a public commitment, a user support channel, and a legal positioning document — all in one page.
-With 32 days until the Title II deadline, this is the single deliverable you can complete this afternoon that strengthens your compliance posture, satisfies a growing municipal expectation, and demonstrates the good faith that changes outcomes when a demand letter arrives.
+With Title II's technical-standard dates now in 2027/2028, this is still the single deliverable you can complete this afternoon that strengthens your accessibility posture, satisfies a growing municipal procurement expectation, and demonstrates the good faith that changes outcomes when a demand letter arrives.

 Read Brief